Clemapfel/jluna/docs/manual.md

 ```

 Where `eval` does not forward exceptions, while `safe_eval` does, just like using the global `State::(safe_)eval`.<br>
-Equivalently, module proxies offer two functions `assign` and `create_or_assign` that assign a variable of the given name a value.
+Equivalently, module proxies offer two functions, `assign` and `create_or_assign`, that assign a variable of the given name a  given value.
 If the variable does not exist, `assign` will throw an `UndefVarError`, while `create_or_assign` will create a new variable of that name in module-scope, then assign it the value:

 ```cpp
 our_module.create_or_assign("new_variable", std::vector<size_t>{1, 2, 3, 4});